Mari Illustrious Makinami: Critical reception

 Mari received mixed critical reviews.
-Her erotic fan-service scenes were criticized, and she was considered an unimpressive protagonist and an unnecessary addition to the films.
-Some critics noted the lack of explanation of her character, calling her confusing, unexplored, and frustrating.
-In The Anime Encyclopedia, Jonathan Clements and Helen McCarthy wrote that Mari seemed to be inserted into the franchise as a "cynical exercise in justifying new action figures".
-Mark Sombillo of Anime News Network and Nicoletta Browne of THEM Anime Reviews agreed; Browne, appreciating hints about Mari's role in the Rebuild storyline, criticized the character's lack of depth and absurdly complicated English dialogue which made her seem out of place.
+Her erotic fan-service scenes were criticized, and some critics noted the lack of explanation of her character.
+In The Anime Encyclopedia, Jonathan Clements and Helen McCarthy wrote that Mari seemed to be inserted into the franchise as a "cynical exercise in justifying new action figures" but "making it clear this story was diverging far from the original".
+Mark Sombillo of Anime News Network and Nicole MacLean of THEM Anime Reviews agreed; Browne, appreciating hints about Mari's role in the Rebuild storyline, criticized the character's lack of depth and absurdly complicated English dialogue which made her seem out of place.
 Rehan Fontes of Comic Book Resources saw Mari as futile and flat, existing only for fan service and to pander to the otaku fan base.
-Morgan Lewis of VGCultureHQ, who had favorably reviewed You Can (Not) Advance, disliked Mari because of the fan service and the scene in which she talks to Shinji before he decides to re-board his own Eva detracting from Kaji's character.
+Morgan Lewis of VGCultureHQ, who had favourably reviewed You Can (Not) Advance, disliked Mari because of the fan service and the scene in which she talks to Shinji before he decides to re-board his own Eva detracting from Kaji's character.

 Mari's role in Evangelion: 3.0 was also criticized for the same reasons, with Anime Reign magazine describing her as a superfluous character who contributes nothing noteworthy to the plot.
-Nicoletta Christina Browne of T.H.E.M.
+Nicole MacLean of T.H.E.M.
 Anime Reviews called her entertaining, but enigmatic and underdeveloped.
-Chris Homer of The Fandom Post gave Mari an honorable mention in his 2019 list of the ten best British characters in Japanese animation, praising her lighthearted and combative attitude.
+Chris Homer of The Fandom Post gave Mari an honourable mention in his 2019 list of the ten best British characters in Japanese animation, praising her lighthearted and combative attitude.
 He found the character underdeveloped, however, and apparently included for fan service.